IBM/jdbc-driver/README.md

 Overview
 =======

 This project aims to implement and deliver a JDBC compliant Java driver project for exposing Ariel data via AQL queries, from a QRadar system.
 The project is only compatible with QRadar v7.2.4+.

-The usage of the project's built driver jar, is as per standard JDBC Java coded constructs; or with use in conjunction with SQL client tools or reporting engines which support custom drivers (e.g. Birt, Jasper, SqlSquirell, Crystal Reports, Spark, ...)
+The usage of the project's built driver jar, is as per standard JDBC Java coded constructs; or with use in conjunction with SQL client tools or reporting engines which support custom drivers (e.g., Birt, Jasper, SqlSquirell, Crystal Reports, Spark, etc.).

 These driver and project source code come without warranties of any kind.

 Any issues discovered using the samples should not be directed to QRadar support, but be reported on the Github issues tracker.

 The driver does not aim to be fully compliant to the JDBC specification; but aims to allow QRadar Advance Query Language (AQL) sql statements to be run against a QRadar system, to return readonly datasets; whilst progressively implement improved compliance against the JDBC spec.

 Development notes
 =============
-## PRE-REQUISITES
+## Prerequisites

 1. git 1.7.1 (or later) - http://git-scm.com/downloads
 2. maven 3.2.2 (or later) - http://maven.apache.org/download.cgi
 3. Java JDK (1.7+) - http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html

-### CLONE:
+### Clone:
 ```
 git clone https://github.com/ibm-security-intelligence/jdbc-driver.git
 ```

-### USEFUL COMMANDS:
+### Useful Commands:

-#### 1) BUILD, (with no tests), PACKAGE the driver jar:
+#### 1) Build, (with no tests), package the driver jar:
 ```
 mvn -Dmaven.test.skip=true clean package
 ```

 If you want to both build AND run the test suite, or portions of the test suite.
 You will need to edit all the *Test.properties files under the <jdbc-driver>/src/test directory amending all the properties in each file to suite your QRadar environment.
 The username/password combination must be a valid QRadar user, attached to a User Role, defined with both Log Activity and Network Activity privileges granted.
 For testing convenience, use the QRadar admin user for connection.

 ```